Everything You Need To Know About Completing a Virtual Triathlon

 My plan was to do the sprint du: 2 mile run, 13.3 mile bike and a 3.1 mile run.

 The first run was uneventful.
 It was super humid and I did not enjoy running in air you could eat with a fork, but then I had waited until the afternoon so I got what I deserved.
 There was a decent amount of walking and my hip definitely started complaining, but I got it done and got my bike ready to ride.

 12.3 miles on the bike went by fairly easily.
 I just rode along and didn’t worry about pace.
 The Walnut Creek Trail is a nice out and back and I got to turn around right before the big hill which is always a good thing.
 One drawback to delaying until the afternoon is that you tend to encounter more cyclists and hikers clogging the path, but overall, the congestion was minimal.

 The final 5k involved more jogging and walking than I would have liked, but again I got it done.
 Virtual events hadn’t ever really appealed to me, but given the circumstances, it was nice to have a little motivation to get out and be active.

 John Chung’s Virtual CapTex Tri

 I decided to change things up a bit for CapTex Tri virtual, instead of scheduling a dedicated workout for each of the disciplines of the virtual tri and go as hard as I can, I would incorporate them into my normal weekly workouts.
-The time will be slower but it would be interesting to see how much of a difference.
+The time would be slower but it would be interesting to see by how much of a difference.